rpatterson/iiswsgi/README.rst

 itself in WebPI's options dialog that is printed to the console when the ``bdist_webpi`` command is run.

+WebPI logs information while processing the feed in the ``%LOCALAPPDATA%\Microsoft/Web Platform Installer/logs/webpi`` diretory.
+When debugging feed issues just look at the most recently modified ``webpi#.txt`` file in that directory.

 MSDeploy Package Installation
 -----------------------------